 Cesium is the one true standard for the measurement of time.
-At a frequency of 9.19 GHz, atoms of Cesium control the world's most accurate atomic clock.
+At a frequency of 9.19 GHz, atoms of the element Cesium control the world's most accurate atomic clock.
+Minaware Cesium, however, relies on your PC's internal clock, which most likely is not atomic.

 Set a timer or alarm for any point in the future but not beyond the year 9999.
 Cesium will then ceaselessly count down every second, minute, hour, day, and year until the job is done.

-A timer is used traditionally to track the time when cooking or baking.
-The common kitchen timer has only one alarm sound and won't be heard by deaf ears.
-Cesium has both visual and auditory alarms, and will be in your face when at the computer.
+A timer is utilized traditionally to track the time when cooking or baking or torturing.
+The common kitchen timer ticks for a while and dings at its conclusion, but won't be heard by deaf ears.
+Cesium, on the other hand, has both visual and auditory alarms, and will be in your face and in your eyes and in your ears.
+But rest assured, for the time being, it'll stay out of your nose and mouth.

-Red is the color of danger, the color that attracts the most attention.
-In the crucial final moments of a countdown Cesium will brighten gradually into a passionate, alluring, seductive red.
-Do not stare too long.
+Red is the color of danger, the color that attracts the most attention, the color of raspberry jam.
+In those crucial final moments of a countdown Cesium will brighten gradually into a passionate, alluring, seductive, alarming red.
+If you stare too long, it'll stare back into you.